sage-code/maj/alphabet.md

 [listen](https://en.wikipedia.org/wiki/Voiced_postalveolar_affricate)

-Soft "g" is followed by vowel {`i`, `e`}.
+Soft "g" = "ġ" is followed by vowel {`i`, `e`}.
 In this case it becomes post-alveolar affricate similar to `gi` in word "giraffe".
 This sound must be produced with the middle of your tongue relaxed on roof top of your mouth and is softly vibrated.
 Best IPA symbol for this sound is `d͡ʒ`.

 * gema	 => IPA:"d͡ʒema" = "money"